Skip to main content

 • The requested DFS quota (TiB) for each cluster.

-• Optional: A brief description of the workloads and expected storage growth (for example, new clusters or changes over the next 30 to 90 days).
+• Optional: a brief description of the workloads and expected storage growth (for example, new clusters or changes over the next 30 to 90 days).

 Storage capacity alerts